Photography Coaching

 Case Studies (B2B)

-Read a few examples of how we’ve helped other businesses and organisations improve their photography and editing skills
+Read examples of how we’ve helped other businesses and organisations improve their photography and editing skills

 Teachers, Journalists, Tech Firms and Scientists have all benefited from Shooting Copenhagen Photography Workshops